Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Context and Motivation: Location bias

 Due to the amalgamation of these negative factors, the groups affected most severely are people of color, people with disability, and women, which may be considered disparate impact.
 This line of thinking is gaining traction.
 After ProPublica published analyses documenting higher insurance premiums for drivers living in minority neighborhoods than similar-risk drivers in majority-white neighborhoods \cite{angwin2017minority}, former Illinois State Senator Jacqueline Collins proposed a bill banning the use of zip codes in determining insurance quotes as they can act as proxies for race \cite{Salcedo_2017}.
 While that did not pass, Illinois State Representative Will Guzzardi introduced the House Bill 2203 in February 2023 that proposes to end the use of non-driving factors including zip codes in setting insurance rates due to their well-known correlation with race.

-While the fate of House Bill 2203 remains to be seen, the tangible impact on society of location's correlation with protected attributes cannot be denied.
-Regardless of legal protections afforded to location bias, the fair-AI community has an ethical responsibility to strive to address it given the extensive impact our systems have on society.
-In this goal, computer scientists must contend with challenges specific to spatial data in addition to bias, as we shall see next.
+The tangible impact on society of location's correlation with protected attributes is undeniable.
+Regardless of legal protections given to location, the AI community has an ethical responsibility to strive to address it given the extensive societal impacts of our systems.
+Doing so requires confronting challenges specific to spatial data, as we shall see next.